 Traditional fonts, including Arial or Times New Roman, were categorized as “stable” and “mature” but were also considered “unimaginative” and “conformist.”

 In contrast, “youthful” and “casual” fonts like Comic Sans were also considered “happy” and “casual.”

 Ensure you consider these feelings and perceptions when you select a font for your nonprofit to attract your target consumer better.
 But please – never use Comic Sans.

-And, be sure to license any font you use properly.
+And, be sure to license any font you use correctly.

 Make sure the visual tone makes sense

 Fonts can be evocative and provoke a wide range of responses from the people viewing them.

 The emotion generated from font choice is directly tied to the letters’ shape and our psychological response to those shapes.

 Choosing a font that has associations with something counter to what your brand represents will create a confusing experience for people.